GauravWalia19/RAINBOW/README.md

 # :rainbow: RAINBOW

 This is a library for using colors in C ,C++ & JAVA in your terminal and making the AWESOME UI for your CLI application.
-No need to write or remember color codes just include this library and enjoy the using colors in your terminal.
+No need to write or remember color codes just include this library and enjoy using colors in your terminal.

 ## :rainbow: SUPPORTED OS